-Venezuela's Maduro says Trump administration trying to kill him
+Maduro says Trump administration wants to have him killed

-CARACAS (Reuters) - Venezuelan Socialist President Nicolas Maduro on Thursday accused the Trump administration of seeking to assassinate him, as relations strain between the ideologically opposed nations.

-Asked about the remarks, the White House did not immediately provide a comment.
+CARACAS (Reuters) - Socialist Venezuelan President Nicolas Maduro accused the Trump administration on Thursday of seeking to assassinate him, as relations strain between the ideologically opposed nations.
+Asked about Maduro’s comments, a spokesman for the White House’s National Security Council said: “U.S. policy preference for a peaceful, orderly return to democracy in Venezuela remains unchanged.”

 Venezuela’s opposition says Maduro lobs ludicrous accusations at enemies to deflect from his own incompetence.